ClancyLabUCD/Multitask_network/README.md

 * Config file in config folder consists all employed hyperparameters for training the network.

-* Checkpoints and final model are saved in results folder.
+* Checkpoints and final model are saved as checkpoint.tar and model_LSTM.pth in results folder.

 * You can find the network architecture in network_arch.py file.

 * All required parameters for plots are saved in mat.npz file

-* You can change mode to train and train_fram_scatch to Trure to retrain the network with different hyper parameters using main.py file.
+* You can change mode to train and train_fram_scatch to Trure to retrain the network with different hyperparameters using main.py file.